discourse/prometheus_exporter/README.md

 ### Custom type collectors

-In some cases you may have custom metrics you want to ship the collector in a batch, in this case you may still be interested in the base collector behavior but would like to add your own special messages.
+In some cases you may have custom metrics you want to ship the collector in a batch.
+In this case you may still be interested in the base collector behavior, but would like to add your own special messages.

 ```ruby
 # person_collector.rb